guoqi123/oncodriveCLUST/oncodriveclustl/README.rst

 OncodriveCLUSTL
 ================

 One of the main goals of cancer research is the identification of the genomic elements that drive tumorigenesis.
-This is a big challenge specially for mutations in the non-coding genome, for which new computational tools need to be addressed.
 We present OncodriveCLUSTL, a sequence-based clustering method for the detection of cancer drivers in any genomic region of interest  using a local simulation of the mutational process affecting them.

 .. _readme license: